 The Board has constituted two standing committees being the Audit, Risk Management and Sustainability Committee and the Lending and Credit Committee.
+The relevant committee charters are available on the Group website.

 From time to time the Board may constitute an ad hoc committee to deal with a particular issue facing it which requires specialist knowledge and experience.